HB-668

 Enforcement Authority

 Civil penalty collected by the Department of Health Professions.
 No private right of action is created.
-Enforcement is agency-initiated through the Department of Health Professions.
+Enforcement is agency-initiated by the Department of Health Professions.

 Penalties

 Civil penalty not to exceed $10,000 per violation.
-Penalty is deposited into the general fund.
-No private damages, injunctive relief, or attorney fee provisions.
+Penalties deposited into the general fund.
+No private damages remedy, injunctive relief, or attorney fees provision.

 Who Is Covered